mosip/inji-vc-renderer/kotlin/Readme.md

     - Run using  `./gradlew :example-java-app:build`
 3. injivcrenderer
        - Library to replace the placeholders in the Svg Template received from the renderMethod with the actual Verifiable Credential
-       - Run using `./gradlew :injivcrenderer:build` to generate the aar
+       - Run using `./gradlew :injivcrenderer:assembleRelease` to generate the aar
-       - Gradle task is registered to generate jar by running the command `./gradlew jarRelease` which creates jar in the `build/libs` folder
+       - Gradle task is registered to generate jar by running the command `./gradlew :injivcrenderer:build` which creates jar in the `build/libs` folder
        - Run Tests using `./gradlew testDebugUnitTest` or `./gradlew testReleaseUnitTest` based on the build type.

 ### API